 As a management consultancy our customers expect results for their money and we obviously aim to serve.
 During an internal audit we identified a big risk for a customer and the next day we fixed it.
-We treasure these interactions with our customers – that’s why we’re not just auditors for a Certification Body – identifying a risk is interesting, but solving it and seeing the customer benefit from it is much more satisfying.
+We treasure these interactions with our customers – that’s why we’re not just auditors for Certification Bodies – identifying a risk is interesting, but solving it and seeing the customer benefit from it is much more satisfying.

 During an audit for a long standing customer it was apparent that sales staff were not confident providing prices to their customers over the phone as there were multiple sources of price information.
-When questioned the customer was aware that Sales staff were not always quoting the correct price and that sometimes this meant the customer’s margin was eroded.
-Occasionally the price quoted was so wrong the sale was made at a loss, but the customer had no real idea why and tended to question the competence of the sales staff.
+When questioned the customer was aware that Sales staff were not always quoting the correct price and that sometimes this meant the margin was eroded.
+Occasionally the price quoted was so wrong and the sale was made at a loss, but the customer had no real idea why and tended to question the competence of the sales staff.
 The internal audit identified the extent of the risk:

 - the list price and customer’s ‘special price’ can be obtained from the financial system, but this isn’t easy to navigate and isn’t always up to date,

 - the list price and any customer’s ‘special price’ can be overridden by an open quotation in the financial system